Jeff A Crowley

 The application form has a complete listing of the information you will need to bring back to the Authority.
 Housing is awarded through a waiting list process of eligible individuals and families.

-1) Applications are taken during regular working hours at the general office of the Public Housing Authority Monday through Friday.
+1) Applications are provided during regular working hours by contacting the general office of the Public Housing Authority Monday through Friday.

 2) To apply applicants must: